mikkolehtisalo/detecttls/README.md

 Openssl separated TLS 1.3 cipher suites from previously used cipher APIs to reduce the risk of misconfigurations.
 This implementation follows similar logic.

 It would also be possible to check for key exchange (DH) key lengths.
+Might be worth adding later.

 If you get too many "certificate signed by unknown authority" messages, add the missing certificates to you system's default store (eg. */etc/ssl/certs*).
 You should end up with getting alerts only about self-signed certificates and such.